kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 ## Advanced testing

-### Extracting a specific version of kubernetes
+### Extracting a specific version of Kubernetes

-The `kubetest` binary can download and extract a specific version of kubernetes, both the server, client and test binaries.
+The `kubetest` binary can download and extract a specific version of Kubernetes, both the server, client and test binaries.
 The `--extract=E` flag enables this functionality.